 - Frozen vegetables; such as broccoli, peas, corn & spinach

 - Frozen fruits; such as berries & mango.

 Watch this video for more grocery bulk-buying tips:

-Spending more on groceries can save you money
+4. Spend more on groceries to save more

 When you’re on a tight budget, sacrificing on quality & taste to save a few bucks may sound like a wise idea, but it’s not always the case.